 During football games, this place would be packed with 80,000+ raging Redskins fans and I would have to park several miles away and hike it uphill for the better part of an hour

-Today, the crowds were way much more diminutive and subdued, though big enough to fill up a the Fedex Field parking lot
+Today, the crowds were way more diminutive and subdued, though big enough to fill up the Fedex Field parking lot

 Over 35,000 tree-hugging fans of both hip hop and healthy eating gathered to meet with food and marketplace vendors, practice yoga, sample meatless hot dogs and enjoy the music of Lil Wayne and Childish Gambino during the Broccoli City Festival Weekend.

 There were immersive activities, live art, educational workshops and lots of fitness all focused on the central goal of promoting health and sustainability for the inner city.